jaeihn/Corpus-Annotation-MIT-OpenCourseware/README.md

 ├── data/
 │   ├── course_index.tsv    # Contains indexing data of each course
 │   ├── raw/
+│   │   ├── 0.json          # Contains raw text from each sub-menu for course 0
+│   │   └── ...
+│   ├── filtered/
-│   │   ├── 0.txt           # Contains concatenate raw text for course 0
+│   │   ├── 0.txt           # Contains concatenation of selected raw text for course 0
 │   │   └── ...
 │   ├── topics/
 │   │   ├── 0.txt           # Contains topic list for course 0